jillybean8848/Belly_Button-Biodiversity/README.md

 # Belly_Button-Biodiversity

 ## Overview
-In this project we enabled JavaScript to build an interactive dashboard to dataset which catalogs the bacteria living in human belly buttons.
+In this project we enabled JavaScript to build an interactive dashboard which catalogs the bacteria living in human belly buttons.

 This dashboard showcases: